Learning Fourier series with parametrized quantum circuits: Preliminaries

 \subsection{Minimum number of qubits and layers}

-Similar to the results in \cite{Schuld2021}, we find that every ansatz needs a certain number of layers $L$ and qubits $n$ to be able to, in principle, reach a sufficient learning capability for a certain Fourier degree $d_{\text{max}}$, with $d_{\text{max}} = L n$.
+According to the results in Ref.~\cite{Schuld2021}, we are also able to capture the fact that every ansatz needs a certain number of layers $L$ and qubits $n$ to be able to, in principle, reach a sufficient learning capability for a certain Fourier degree $d_{\text{max}}$, with $d_{\text{max}} = L n$.
 The corresponding numerical results are shown in Fig.~\ref{fig_d6_compare}, where we fit 100 random normalized Fourier functions of degree 6 with different ans\"atze to determine $\mu_6$ for each ansatz.
 The left side of Fig.~\ref{fig_d6_compare} shows two layered ans\"atze: Both utilize $U^1=R_YR_Z$ and a simple, linear entanglement structure with two entanglement layers but different entanglement gates $\{\CNOT, \CRX\}$.
 The number of qubits in these architectures is increased from 1 to 4 and the number of layers from 1 to 3.
 The learning capability together with its $95\%$ confidence interval is plotted in each figure as circles with error bars.
 Once $nL = d=6$, the learning capability is enhanced by more than two orders of magnitude.
 However, it is not improved significantly for ans\"atze with larger $L$ or $n$.

 The same holds for modified dQNN ans\"atze as depicted in Fig.~\ref{fig_d6_compare} on the right side where both ans\"atze use circuits of the form in Fig.~\ref{fig:dqnn_dr_zl} but vary in the single-qubit operation $\{R_Y, R_YR_Z\}$.
-The architectures increase the number of input qubits from 1 to 2 and the hidden qubits from 0 to 10 (which are split in different layers for some architectures).
-For example, the notation $221$ represents 2 input and 1 output qubit, with a hidden layer with 2 qubits in between.
+The architectures increase the number of input qubits from one to two and the hidden qubits from 0 to 10 (which are split in different layers for some architectures).
+For example, the notation $221$ represents two input and one output qubit, with a hidden layer with two qubits in between.